Equity LifeStyle Properties (NYSE:ELS) Updates FY 2021 Earnings Guidance

 Equity LifeStyle Properties (NYSE:ELS) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $2.420-$2.520 for the period.
 The company issued revenue guidance of -.Equity LifeStyle Properties also updated its Q3 2021 guidance to $0.590-$0.650 EPS.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, July 9th.
-Shareholders of record on Friday, June 25th were paid a $0.363 dividend.
-The ex-dividend date of this dividend was Thursday, June 24th.
-This represents a $1.45 dividend on an annualized basis and a yield of 1.78%.
-Equity LifeStyle Properties’s dividend payout ratio (DPR) is presently 66.82%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 8th.
+Shareholders of record on Friday, September 24th will be given a $0.363 dividend.
+The ex-dividend date is Thursday, September 23rd.
+This represents a $1.45 dividend on an annualized basis and a yield of 1.73%.
+Equity LifeStyle Properties’s payout ratio is currently 66.82%.

 We are a self-administered, self-managed real estate investment trust (ÂREITÂ) with headquarters in Chicago.
 As of January 25, 2021, we own or have an interest in 423 quality properties in 33 states and British Columbia consisting of 161,229 sites.